High Collar vs Mid Collar Hiking Boots

 Final thoughts

-There’s no universal answer because there’s no universal terrain in Australia — and everyone’s preferences and physical condition differ.
+There is no universal answer because there is no universal terrain in Australia, and everyone’s preferences and physical condition differ.

-• If you want agility, cooler feet and all-round comfort on formed tracks, go with a mid-collar boot.
+• If you want agility, cooler feet and all-round comfort on formed tracks, a mid-collar boot is often the best match.

-• If you carry a heavier pack, head off-track or want extra protection from snakes, scrub and fatigue, choose a high-collar boot.
+• If you carry a heavier pack, head off-track or want extra protection from scrub and fatigue, a high-collar boot is often the better tool.

-The right boot, or shoe, is the one that matches you — where you hike, how you hike and what you carry.
-The best thing you can do is visit a reputable outdoor retailer and get properly fitted.
+The right boot is the one that matches where you hike, how you hike, and what you carry.
+If you can, get properly fitted by a reputable outdoor retailer and walk around long enough to notice pressure points.

-If you’d like a broader breakdown of hiking shoes, mid-height boots and full trekking boots, you can also read my guide: Find the Best Hiking Boots for Your Adventure.
+If you want a broader breakdown of hiking shoes, mid-height boots and full trekking boots, you can also read: Find the Best Hiking Boots for Your Adventure.

-Personally, I own hiking shoes, mid-collar boots and high-collar boots, and I choose whichever option will give me the best performance and experience for the specific hike I’m doing.
-One boot style can’t do everything — and that’s OK.
+Personally, I own hiking shoes, mid-collar boots and high-collar boots, and I choose whichever option best matches the track and conditions.
+One style cannot do everything, and that is normal.

 1 thought on “High Collar vs Mid Collar Hiking Boots”